HunterKart/proficiency-faculty-evaluation/docs/prd.md

     9. Any "Delete" action on a planned period must trigger a confirmation dialog.
     10. Upon successful assignment, the status of the selected form template(s) is updated to 'assigned'.

-**Story 3.6: Frontend - Initiate Period Cancellation**
+**Story 3.6: Frontend - Initiate Soft Period Cancellation & Restoration**

--   **As an** Admin, **I want** to initiate an emergency period cancellation from the UI by selecting a pre-defined reason and confirming the action, **so that** I can safely correct a critical error.
+-   **As an** Admin, **I want** to initiate a "soft" period cancellation that is restorable for 72 hours, **so that** I can safely correct a critical error with a clear window for reversal.
 -   **Acceptance Criteria:**
     1. A 'Cancel Period' action button is visible and enabled on the "Form & Period Management" page for any evaluation period that has an 'Active' status.
     2. Clicking the 'Cancel Period' action must open a confirmation dialog designed for destructive actions.
     3. The dialog must require the Admin to select a reason from a pre-defined dropdown list.
 If the 'Other (requires internal note)' option is selected, a text area for internal notes must become visible and mandatory.
     4. The final 'Confirm Cancellation' button in the dialog must remain disabled until the Admin types the exact word 'CANCEL' into a confirmation text field.
-    5. Upon successful confirmation in the dialog, a non-blocking API call is made to the backend to enqueue the cancellation job.
+    5. Upon successful confirmation, an API call is made to the backend to initiate the soft cancellation.
-    6. Immediately after the API call is initiated, the UI must display a temporary "toast" notification with the message "Period is being cancelled..." and a clickable 'Undo' button that is visible for 10 seconds.
-    7. Simultaneously, the status of the corresponding period in the UI list must change to a transitional 'Cancelling...' state, and all actions (like 'Edit' or 'Cancel Period') for that row must be disabled.
+    6. Immediately after the API call, the status of the corresponding period in the UI list must change to a transitional 'Pending Cancellation' state, displaying a prominent countdown timer indicating the time remaining in the 72-hour restoration window.
+    7. While in the 'Pending Cancellation' state, a 'Restore Period' button must be visible and enabled for that row.
+All other actions (like 'Edit' or 'Cancel') must be disabled.
-    8. If the 'Undo' button is clicked within the 10-second window, a separate API call must be triggered to cancel the queued job.
-On success, the UI should display a confirmation toast (e.g., "Cancellation aborted") and revert the period's status in the list back to 'Active'.
+    8. Clicking 'Restore Period' will trigger a confirmation dialog.
+Upon confirmation, a separate API call is made to the backend.
+On success, the UI updates to show the period's status has reverted to 'Active'.
+    9. Once the 72-hour grace period expires, the UI should automatically update the period's status to the permanent 'Cancelled' state, and the 'Restore Period' button must be removed.

 **Story 3.7: Admin Management of Role-Specific Registration Codes**